Class projects involving human participants in research are required to undergo review by the NAU Institutional Review Board

 conferences or meetings

-- presented at the Undergraduate Symposium or other research presentation venue
+- presented at any off-campus symposium or other research presentation venue

 - used for future research